frederic-perez/AmE-dictionary/data/dictionary.md

 __jackhammer__
 __jackpot__
 __jade__ _v_ :nine: (jaded) To exhaust or make exhausted from work or use. _Easily jaded eyes._ _Jaded gamer._ _A jaded job seeker._
-__jaded__ _adj_ :two: No longer enthusiastic or excited about things, especially because you have been disappointed by your many experiences of them.
+__jaded__ _adj_ :three: No longer enthusiastic or excited about things, especially because you have been disappointed by your many experiences of them.
 __Jag__ Jaguar (car)
 __jagged__ :two::hammer:
 __jagging__